ykxvqze/bash_projects/README.md

 ## Set up s-nail (send/receive email via CLI)

 <a class="external reference" href="https://github.com/thln2ejz/bash_projects/blob/master/snail_setup.sh">snail_setup.sh</a>: bash script for installing and configuring s-nail.
-The script allows interactively adding/removing IMAP/SMTP configurations for email accounts.
-Email can then be fetched and send (in ASCII format) via CLI with the s-nail command as shown in the script (under Examples).
-External CSS stylesheets, images (and web beacons), and other links can be viewed as plaintext and will not be fetched as when email is viewed via browser or web client.
+The script allows interactively adding/removing IMAP/SMTP configurations for mail accounts.
+Mail can then be fetched and sent (in ASCII format) via CLI with the s-nail command as shown in the script (under 'Examples').
+External CSS stylesheets, images (and web beacons), and other links can be viewed as plaintext and will not be fetched as when mail is viewed via browser or web client.

 ## One-time pad encryption